kirkstrobeck/blueprint-docify/README.md

 - No way to signify if the response or endpoint is *a hopeful mock*, *old and should be deleted*, *in production*, *in beta*, *wont do*, etc.
 - Can’t [test against](https://github.com/apiaryio/dredd) API spec with custom conditional notes, etc. What stage is each endpoint, etc.
-- Maintain *n* number of apiairys per-branch * per-repo * per-org where *n* is way too many (more than 1).
+- Maintain *n* number of apiary’s per-branch * per-repo * per-org where *n* is way too many (more than 1).
 Where is the documentation with these links?
 How do you handle elegant naming conventions when it is a shared namespace, ie. `http://docs.notelegant.apiary.io/`
 - It’s is slow, sometimes down, etc. (it’s another external dependency)
 - Is Github our source of truth? or where do I look?
 Is that up to date?
 Where’s the changelog!
 - Please show me the [diff](https://github.com/renewablefunding/blueprint-docify/compare/2109e40f1cfc0a50ca87cdc08389f7ef93cb5037...6dfb5bea8f74ed0e76a069264662c530c6bf0ff6) between this API and that one (different branches)